UPPER-EYELID SURGERY (BLEPHAROPLASTY)

-West County Plastic Surgeons performs upper-eyelid surgery for St. Louis patients, removing excess skin, muscle and fat that can make the eye look hooded, heavy or droopy.
+West County Plastic Surgeons performs upper-eyelid surgery for St. Louis patients, removing excess skin, muscle and fat that can make the eye look hooded, tired, heavy or droopy.
 During the procedure, an incision is placed in the eyelid crease so that the scar remains hidden when the eyes are open and extremely faint when they are closed.
 Also known as upper blepharoplasty, upper-eyelid surgery rejuvenates the eye area, helping patients look younger, more alert and well rested.

 Board-certified plastic surgeons Dr. Terry Myckatyn and Dr. Marissa Tenenbaum specialize in upper-eyelid surgery, and they have performed thousands of successful procedures.
 As Washington University School of Medicine faculty members, they stay current on the most advanced techniques and technologies in plastic surgery.
 Drs.
 Myckatyn and Tenenbaum have not only training and experience that lead to technical mastery, but also warm and approachable personalities that lead to good communication.
 At West County Plastic Surgeons, we pride ourselves on being good listeners because we understand that only when we fully comprehend your concerns can we meet your expectations and help you achieve beautiful, satisfying, safe results.

 Click here to view a video on upper-eyelid blepharoplasty.